grafrap/Bachelor-Arbeit/README.md

 `n` [Int]: Number of MPI-processes, usually something between 1 and 8 is optimal, depending on the system and its size.\
 `s` [Int] or [Int/2]: spin quantum number of every spin in the chain.\
 `N` [Int]: length of the spin chain.\
+`cutoff` [Float64]: Defines the cutoff value for the addition function of MPSs and the dmrg calculation.
+The bigger the value, the faster but the more inaccurate the calculation is.
+A reasonable range of cutoff values is between 1e-8 and 1e-6.\
 `J` [Float64] or [Matrix{Float64}] of size N x N: Value / matrix containing all the J values for the Heisenberg term of the Hamiltonian.\
 `Sz` [Int] or [Int/2]: quantum number defining the sum of the local $S_z$ quantum number over the whole chain.
 This parameter is only important if `conserve_symmetry` is set to true, else `Sz` gets automatically set to nothing.
 It is therefore also only necessary if you want to conserve symmetry in your system.\
 `nexc` [Int]: Defines the number of excited states which are calculated.
 If you only want the ground state to be calculated, set it to 0.\